Barden Ridge

 Barden Ridge is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Barden Ridge's dwelling structure, as per the latest Census, consisted of 92.2% houses and 7.8% other dwellings (semi-detached, apartments, 'other' dwellings), contrasting with Sydney metro's 55.9% houses and 44.1% other dwellings.
-Home ownership in Barden Ridge stood at 43.5%, with mortgaged dwellings at 50.6% and rented ones at 5.9%.
-The median monthly mortgage repayment was $2,641, exceeding Sydney metro's average of $2,427.
-Median weekly rent in the area was $685, compared to Sydney metro's $470.
-Nationally, Barden Ridge's mortgage repayments were higher at $2,641 against Australia's average of $1,863, and rents were substantially above the national figure of $375.
+Barden Ridge's dwelling structure, as per the latest Census, consisted of 92.2% houses and 7.8% other dwellings (semi-detached, apartments, 'other' dwellings).
+This compares to Sydney metro's 55.9% houses and 44.1% other dwellings.
+Home ownership in Barden Ridge was at 43.5%, with mortgaged dwellings at 50.6% and rented ones at 5.9%.
+The median monthly mortgage repayment in the area was $2,641, higher than Sydney metro's average of $2,427.
+Median weekly rent in Barden Ridge was recorded at $685, compared to Sydney metro's $470.
+Nationally, Barden Ridge's mortgage repayments were significantly higher than the Australian average of $1,863, while rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing